eXsio/nestedj/README.md

 Using the traditional ```parant_id``` relationship would mean firing multiple queries for each child / parent relationship.

-##### Important: Nested Set is NOT a binary tree - the number of nodes on any level is unlimited.
+##### Important: Nested Set is NOT a binary tree - the number of nodes on any treeLevel is unlimited.

+### Advantages of NestedJ

+   - **No Reflection!** - no custom annotations, no additional boostrap logic
+   - **Best achievable performance** - all tree actions are performed using a minimal number of Criteria Queries, without loading any parts of the tree structure to the memory
+   - **No JPA mappings enforced** - no ManyToOne/OneToMany mappings needed for the lib to work
+   - **No ID/PK class enforced** - no hardwired requirements for any particular ID/Primary Key class
+   - **Fully customizable** - you can repimplement the parts you need and leave the rest intact
+   - **Fully tested** - integration tests created for all possible tree operations
+   - **Minimal number of Project dependencies** - only Guava and SLF4J

 ### Installation